top of page

 So the logical question arises: Are these unbranded guitars Ibanez?
 If so, are all unbranded vintage MIJ guitars Ibanez?
 If not, why are unbranded guitars pictured in the official Ibanez catalog?
 No one has ever given me a clear answer with supporting documents, just opinions and guesses that many people have accepted because they come from the FB "experts".
 If you ask ten FB "experts" you'll get ten different opinions, and I say opinions because the only people that have the absolute facts are the ones who designed and approved this catalog, and they are long gone.
 Everyone other than those people are just guessing, just like they do with other historical information.

 This website is no different, I have information taken from the internet that seems to be reasonably correct, but I don't guarantee the accuracy because literally no one can.
 As for FB "experts", I had an experience where one called my Greco listed on Reverb a "Tiesco body with a Greco neck".
-You will see that exchange on this site, even after he realized his claim was stupid he did not back down, this from a person that thinks he has a Greco PhD.
+Even after he realized his claim was stupid he did not back down, this from a person that thinks he has a Face Book Greco PhD.

 I mostly collect Greco, I have an extensive collection including the only EG52-G Les Paul that Greco made, and as far as I can tell no other 1952 LP copies were made by any other brand either, just the one Greco, which was made for a catalog shoot and the catalog describes it as not a production guitar you could buy.